JVM bytecode execution engine written in Java/Kotlin

 git clone https://github.com/vlinx-io/vlx-vmengine-jvm.git

-Open this project using IDEA (requires JDK 17), and go to TestCases.
+Open this project using IDEA (requires JDK 17) and navigate to TestCases

-There are two test cases in TestCases, one for executing static methods and one for executing instance methods, respectively.executeStaticMethodandexecuteVirtualMethod,
+There are two test cases in TestCases, one for executing static methods and one for executing instance methods, respectively named executeStaticMethod and executeVirtualMethod.

-For example, take the compiled class file for the following piece of code
+Using the compiled class file of the following code as an example

 public class Hello {